 The university Commission on Community, Equity, and Diversity recognizes the historical significance of these awards as avenues toward building awareness of the good work being done to bring inclusion and equity for all and to reinforce how “difference” in any setting brings value and, furthermore, recognition of this fact helps each member of our university community thrive.

 Do you know a person or organization promoting empowerment and inclusion?
 This award will be presented to Student Organizations/Groups for their work in advancing equity and inclusion.

 The Alumni Meritorious Service Award Association (AMSAA) Prize is awarded to a sophomore student who has accumulated enough credits to advance to their junior year.
 The award is given based on academic achievement and involvement with extra-curricular activities on campus.
 Students must be nominated by their Dean or Associate Dean.
 Grade point average, social and extra-curricular performance on the University of New Hampshire campuses will be deciding factors.
 The Dean/Associate Dean will receive an email with link for application to nominate students.

 To that senior who has developed the highest ideals of good citizenship during his or her course of study.

-To that senior* who has been outstanding and well-rounded in extracurricular activities, scholarship, athletics, and loyalty to the University.
+Awarded to a junior or senior student who has been outstanding and well-rounded in extracurricular activities, scholarship, athletics, and loyalty to the University.
 (Requires a minimum 3.2 G.P.A.)